Ask Slashdot: Is There a Way To Write Working Code By Drawing Flow Charts?

 Congratulations, you just invented Simulink.

+Think of it as creating node.js code from flows you define with a graphical editor.

+DISCLAIMER: I use it a lot, and had the pleasure of meeting one of its creators, Nick O'Leary, who works for IBM.
+He is a bit of a geek's geek . . . a technical genius, but very humble about it.

 You just described Simulink.
-(Score:1)
+(Score:3, Informative)

 Plus Simulink coder.

-Note: Clarification: are you asking if something does it, or if something does it better than a monkey could code it longhand?